BLACK & WHITE PHOTOGRAPHY LAB INTERN

-The responsibilities of this position are carried out under the guidance of the Director of Operations and Production and the Black & White Photography Lab Manager.
+The responsibilities of this position are carried out under the guidance of the Programs Department and the Black & White Photography Lab Manager.
 This individual must have experience with silver gelatin printing, a technical background, and the capability to work well with groups of people and in one on one situations.
 The individual must be well organized, responsible, personable, dependable, a creative problem solver and above all else respectful.

 This individual assists the Lab Manager in the day-to-day operations of the student darkrooms, mixing chemistry, cleaning, organizing and preparing student demos for workshop classes.
 Schedules may include some night and weekend work.
 Previous darkroom / alternative process experience is necessary.